 You will just need your regular sewing machine and a universal needle and all-purpose foot for this project.

 Beginners should use a thread color matching the fabric as the stitches will blend in even if they are not perfect.
+An all-purpose polyester thread will work great for this project.

 Baby Blanket Safety

 There are lots of websites and resources covering baby blanket safety and best sleeping practices.
 If you have a new baby make sure you read up.
+It may be that your new baby blanket is a room decoration for a short while until the baby is old enough to safely sleep.

 Even if you think you know baby best sleeping, blanket and safety practices have a read of some new material as new research is emerging all the time.

-How to Make a Baby Blanket: The Video
+How to Make a Baby Blanket – The Video

 I post sewing and craft videos on my channel so please subscribe.